njenan/Razorback/README.md

-# D'Norm
+# Razorback
-## /dɪˈnɔrm/
 ### A js library for normalization/denormalization of objects.

 [![Build Status](https://travis-ci.org/njenan/NormalizeDenormalize.svg?branch=master)](https://travis-ci.org/njenan/NormalizeDenormalize)

-D'Norm is designed to allow easier denormalization of objects prior to persisting in flat sql tables, as well as normalizing the objects upon retrieval.
+Razorback is designed to allow easier denormalization of objects prior to persisting in flat sql tables, as well as normalizing the objects upon retrieval.

-	var dnorm = new DNorm();
+	var razorback = new Razorback();

 	var obj = {
 		a: 'first',